-Calyxt is a plant-based synthetic biology company that leverages its proprietary PlantSpringTM technology platform to engineer plant metabolism to produce innovative, high-value plant-based chemistries for use in customers' materials and products.
-As plant-based solutions, Calyxt's synthetic biology products can be used in helping customers meet their sustainability targets and financial goals.
-Calyxt is focused on developing these synthetic biology solutions for customers in large and differentiated end markets, including the cosmeceutical, nutraceutical, and pharmaceutical industries, which are Calyxt's initial target markets.
+Calyxt is a plant-based synthetic biology company.
+Calyxt leverages its proprietary PlantSpringTM technology platform to engineer plant metabolism to produce innovative, high-value, and sustainable materials and products for use in helping customers meet their sustainability targets and financial goals.
+Calyxt's primary focus and commercialization strategy is on engineering synthetic biology solutions through its PlantSpring platform for manufacture using its proprietary and differentiated BioFactoryTM production system for a diverse base of target customers across a range of end markets, including the cosmeceutical, nutraceutical, and pharmaceutical industries.
+Calyxt also commercializes its PlantSpring technology platform by licensing elements of the platform and historically developed traditional agriculture seed-trait product candidates, as well as selectively developing product candidates for customers in traditional agriculture.

-Calyxt will produce its plant-based chemistries in its proprietary BioFactoryTM production system.
+The production of Calyxt's plant-based chemistries occurs in its proprietary BioFactory production system.
 This strategic initiative was announced in October 2021.
 In the context of Calyxt's PlantSpring technology platform and BioFactory production system, the term "sustainable", as used in this Annual Report, refers to the plant-based chemistry production methods that use plant biomass as a raw material and are therefore renewable and do not completely use up or destroy natural resources.

-Calyxt also out-licenses elements of the PlantSpring technology platform, has historically developed seed-trait product candidates for the traditional agriculture market and may selectively develop products for customers in traditional agriculture.
+Calyxt also out-licenses elements of the PlantSpring technology platform, has historically developed seed-trait product candidates for the traditional agriculture market, and may selectively develop products for customers in traditional agriculture.
 For example, in the third quarter of 2021, Calyxt announced it had entered into a research collaboration with a global food ingredient manufacturer based in Asia to develop an improved soybean capable of producing oil that would serve as a commercial alternative to palm oil.

 Calyxt was previously focused on the development of traits for traditional agriculture that it planned to commercialize using either a vertically integrated or licensing business model.
 Calyxt's first commercial product, a high oleic soybean, was launched in this manner in the first quarter of 2019.
 In August 2020, Calyxt announced it was winding down the vertically integrated soybean product line.
 The wind-down of this product line was completed in late 2021 with the final sales of soybean grain to a large soybean processor.
 Calyxt's second product, an improved digestibility alfalfa, was developed with and licensed to S&W Seed Company (S&W).
-S&W is pursuing regulatory clearance for their product candidate and is targeting commercialization in 2022 at which time Calyxt expects to begin to receive royalty payments.
+S&W is pursuing regulatory clearance for their product candidate and is targeting commercialization in 2022 at which time Calyxt expects to begin to receive initial royalty payments.
 Calyxt intends to use this licensing strategy for other historically developed, traditional agriculture seed-trait product candidates.